wajason/mini-ImageNet_DL_HW1/README.markdown

 This repository contains the implementation for Homework 1 of the Deep Learning course, focusing on image classification using the mini-ImageNet dataset.
 The project includes two tasks:

 - **Task A**: Implementation of `ConvNet` and `DynamicConvNet` models, training with Mixup augmentation, and evaluation on different channel combinations (RGB, RG, GB, RB, R, G, B).
-- **Task B**: [Placeholder - Implementation of additional models or tasks, e.g., advanced architectures or techniques; replace with specific Task B description].
+- **Task B**: Design a network using CNN, Transformer, or RNN architectures with 2 to 4 effective layers that achievesat least 90% of the performance of a ResNet34 model on the ImageNet-mini dataset.

-The code is implemented in Python using PyTorch and evaluated on an NVIDIA RTX 3090 GPU.
+The code is implemented in Python using PyTorch and evaluated on Tesla V100S-PCIE-32GB.

 ## Repository Structure